SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/06-Lab.md

 # Problem with Solution: Update Ingredients by Price

-Create a method that **increases the price of all ingredients by 10%**.
+Write a method that **increases the price of all ingredients by 10%**.

 [/slide]